-The Community and ICANN org would work together on creating a framework/policy for this recommendation.
+The Community and ICANN organization would create a framework/policy for this recommendation.
 This recommendation will be successful when the percentage of accurate registrant data records increases.
 There is currently no specific work underway on this issue except that the DAAR data is available and ready for evaluation.
 This recommendation could be implemented immediately upon approval by the ICANN Board.

-The ICANN Board should direct ICANN Contractual Compliance to look for patterns of failure to validate and verify RDS (WHOIS) data as required by the RAA.
-When such a pattern is detected, an audit should be initiated to check if the Registrar follows RDS (WHOIS)
+The ICANN Board should initiate action to ensure that ICANN Contractual Compliance is directed to cross-reference existing data from incoming complaints and studies such as the ARS to detect patterns of failure to validate and verify RDS (WHOIS) data as required by the RAA.
+When such a pattern is detected, compliance action or an audit should be initiated to review compliance of the Registrar with RDS (WHOIS) contractual obligations and consensus policies.